Kairotic/mistakes/dyadic.md

    when it measures the greater -}

-This definition is a little more complex, and made particularly awkward by the lack of the number one.
+This definition is a little more complex, and made particularly awkward by not having the number one.